 Add a dose of pleasantness and relaxation to a bedside meal by dressing it up with a small vase of flowers, colorful place mats on your dinner trays, your favorite comfort food or casual conversation about movies or books you both enjoyed

 Enjoy fresh air and sunshine or watch the grandkids play in the yard.
 Take time to appreciate the simple pleasures around you by opening the windows and letting the outside world in.

 Rather than leaving TV on constantly, check the guide and choose only programs you both enjoy.
 Stream movies or TV shows, or record favorites to play when your loved one is awake and alert.
 Watch old favorites or try something new together.

 Borrow audio books from the local library or download them online.
 Sit back and enjoy a story together.

 5. Invite Family and Friends to the House

 Spend the afternoon enjoying a potluck and playing cards, cribbage, or a board game—whatever is appropriate.

 6. Plan Day Trips to Local Places of Interest

-Again, invite a friend or family member to join you, share the memory and help out.
-The occasional change in scenery will add variety to your routine and get you and your loved one out of the house.
+Invite a friend or family member to join you on an outing to a special place.
+They can also share the memory and help you.
+An occasional change in scenery adds variety to your routine and gets you and your loved one out of the house.